scottlynn1/data_analysis_project_on_starbucks/README.md

 <img src="images/PercentageofMentions.png" alt="ratings chart" width='70%' heigth='auto'>

-From this graph, one could posit that customer service being the most dominant issue is where the company needs to focus its resources.
-It's hard to disagree that quality of customer is central to any client facing operation but the goal in this analysis is to uncover any trends across time that may correlate with declines in customer satisfaction and thus in financial performance.
+While the accompanying graph highlights customer service as the most frequently cited issue, suggesting it as an obvious focal point for resource allocation, this observation alone may be misleading.
+It is widely accepted that high-quality customer service is foundational to any client-facing business, including Starbucks.
+However, the primary objective of this analysis is not merely to identify the most commonly mentioned issues—it is to uncover trends over time that correlate with declines in customer satisfaction, which may in turn impact financial performance.

-Comparing the relative increase in frequency of each category before and after 2016 tells a different and more accurate story.
+A deeper, more informative perspective emerges when analyzing the relative increase in issue frequency before and after 2016.
+This time-based comparison reveals which categories have become significantly more problematic, offering a more accurate and actionable view of the evolving customer experience.

 <img src="images/RelativeIncrease.png" alt="relative increase chart" width='58%' heigth='auto'>

-From this graph we can see that wait times saw the largest increase in negative reviews before and after 2016 followed by order correctness, drive-through, and then lastly customer service.
-This indicates that increased wait times is the largest driver of decline in average review ratings and therefore the area in which Starbucks should consider focusing on improving.
+The data clearly shows that wait times experienced the largest increase in negative mentions before and after 2016, followed by order correctness, drive-thru experience, and finally, customer service.
+This suggests that longer wait times are the primary driver behind the declining average review ratings and should be considered a top priority for operational improvement.

-Further natural language processing when filtering for each category with python's transformers library, which enables the use of pre-trained machine learning models to summarize text, helps to corroborate this statement.
-For instance, summarizing blocks of concatenated negative reviews into summarizer.py that mention the drive through, and then recursively concatenating summaries for further processing by summarizer.py show that the underlying issues customers encountered with the drive through specifically, were that of long wait times followed by that of incorrect orders.
-The same results were found with a category that only shows up from 2019 and onward, a new mobile ordering system that consistently was linked with long wait times (customers noticed several in store orders being made and completed even after their pickup time) and incorrect orders.
+To further validate these findings, additional natural language processing was conducted using Python’s transformers library, which applies pre-trained machine learning models to summarize large volumes of text.
+For example, when negative reviews related to the drive-thru were concatenated and summarized using summarizer.py, and those summaries were recursively processed for higher-level abstraction, the core complaints were revealed to be long wait times, followed by incorrect orders.

+A similar pattern was observed in reviews referencing the mobile ordering system, a feature introduced in 2019.
+Although this category only emerged in recent years, the primary frustrations remained consistent: customers reported waiting significantly past their designated pickup times, often observing in-store orders being fulfilled ahead of their mobile orders.
+Additionally, these reviews frequently mentioned order inaccuracies, mirroring the trends seen in the drive-thru experience.

+These findings strongly suggest that, while multiple issues contribute to negative sentiment, operational inefficiencies—particularly around wait times and order accuracy—are the root causes.
+Addressing these could lead to meaningful improvements in both customer satisfaction and brand perception.

 ## Recommendations
-Therefore, we believe that in focusing attention in two main areas, improving wait times and reducing the amount of incorrect orders, we will see the greatest improvement in customer satisfaction.
+Based on our findings, we recommend focusing on two primary areas to drive the greatest improvement in customer satisfaction:
-For improving wait times we suggest increased staffing during peak hours using further analysis with staffing, scheduling and business activity data to see in what regions and at what times we need to increase staff to meet customer demand.
-Also, a better system of prioritizing orders between the drive through, mobile orders, and in store orders should be considered in order to reduce wait times.
-For reducing the amount of incorrect orders we suggest simplifying the menu to allow for a more streamline environment and less confusion for staff and customers alike, while also taking into consideration not to leave out long term customers who choose starbucks for particularly complex drink orders.

-Furthermore, in our view, undertaking both of these measures is likely to positively influence each other.
-Increased staffing and improved prioritizing of orders is likely to lead to employees not being overwhelmed and thus more care taken in ensuring orders are fulfilled correctly.
-Likewise, Simplifying the menu is likely to lead to a more streamlined operation and reduce wait times.

-Additionally, solely focusing on customer service through staff training for example, may only cause frustration for both staff and customers alike, if root causes of customer satisfaction are other issues.
+1. Reducing Wait Times

+2. Improving Order Accuracy

+To address wait times, we suggest:

+* Increasing staffing levels during peak hours, informed by further analysis of scheduling, staffing, and business activity data.
+This will help identify specific regions and timeframes where additional staffing is most needed to meet demand.

+* Implementing an improved order prioritization system across drive-thru, mobile, and in-store channels to optimize throughput and reduce overall customer wait times.

+To reduce incorrect orders, we propose:

+* Simplifying the menu to create a more efficient and less error-prone environment for both staff and customers.
+Any menu adjustments should be made carefully to retain popular, complex orders that appeal to Starbucks’ long-term, loyal customers.

+Importantly, we believe these two strategies are mutually reinforcing:

+* Enhanced staffing and better order prioritization are likely to reduce employee overload, leading to greater attention to detail and fewer mistakes.

+* A simplified menu will support more efficient operations, which can contribute to shorter wait times and a higher overall service quality.

+Finally, we advise caution against an overreliance on customer service training alone.
+While service quality is important, efforts focused solely on interpersonal interactions may not resolve the operational root causes—such as long waits and order inaccuracies—that are at the heart of customer dissatisfaction.
+Without addressing these core issues, additional training may lead to staff frustration and limited impact on the customer experience.

 ## Findings worth further analysis
-From this data, further product level analysis could be conducted for certain drinks that show up in the trigrams list.
-The use of trigrams is especially useful for this case because many Starbucks drinks are exactly three words in length.
-For instance, the nitro cold brew is a trigram that appears a lot in positive reviews, and the white chocolate macchiato is a trigram that appears a lot in negative reviews.
-If we choose to simplify the menu, then product level analysis of review data combined with sales data may uncover further insights and help direct such a project.

-It is worth noting that average review rating varied across different states.
+Further product-level analysis could provide valuable insights, particularly for drinks identified in the trigram analysis.
+This approach is especially effective given that many Starbucks beverages consist of three-word names.
+For example, "Nitro Cold Brew" frequently appears in positive reviews, while "White Chocolate Macchiato" is often mentioned in negative reviews.

+Should Starbucks decide to pursue a menu simplification initiative, conducting a deeper analysis by combining review data with sales data could uncover actionable insights.
+This would help identify which products are most associated with customer satisfaction or dissatisfaction, guiding decisions about which items to retain or modify.

+Additionally, it is important to note that average review ratings varied across different states, which may point to regional preferences or operational differences.
+Further investigation into state-level trends could reveal regional drivers of customer sentiment, offering additional opportunities for targeted improvements.

 <img src="images/TopStates.png" alt="relative increase chart" width='50%' heigth='auto'><img src="images/BottomStates.png" alt="relative increase chart" width='50%' heigth='auto'>

 Comparing data and collecting additional data from stores that show the highest level of customer satisfaction (Pennsylvania and Maryland) to stores that show the lowest level of customer satisfaction (New Mexico, Mississippi, West Virginia, and New Hampshire) may lead to beneficial insights as to any store or regional differences that lead to positive or negative customer experiences.

 ## Weaknesses of analysis
+Several limitations should be considered when interpreting the findings:

-There is a large variance in total reviews collected between states and thus more reviews still need to be collected from states with few reviews in order to gain a better resolution of state by state performance.
+1. State-Level Variability: There is significant variance in the number of reviews collected across states.
+As a result, some states have fewer data points, which limits the resolution of state-by-state performance insights.
+To achieve a more accurate understanding, additional reviews should be gathered from states with lower sample sizes.

-Furthermore, depending on the technique and methods of natural language processing, the analysis of reviews in this way can lead to qualitative data and care should be taken when reaching conclusions.
-For instance, the use of trigrams in revealing common customer complaints may filter out more nuanced complaints that can't easily be expressed or summarized in such few words.
+2. Limitations of Natural Language Processing (NLP): The use of natural language processing techniques—particularly trigrams—is a powerful tool for identifying common patterns, but it also has limitations.
+Trigrams, by nature, capture relatively short, high-frequency phrases, which can exclude more subtle or complex customer complaints that may not be easily conveyed in just three words.
+Therefore, while trigrams help surface the most prevalent issues, they may miss nuanced or context-specific concerns that are critical to the customer experience.

+Given these limitations, care must be taken when drawing conclusions from the analysis, ensuring that any strategic decisions are based on a comprehensive understanding of both the qualitative and quantitative data.